-EXPECTATIONSBecause the learning in this course is deliberately experiential, full presence and participation is required.
+Because the learning in this course is deliberately experiential, full presence and participation is required.
 Prior approval must be obtained from the instructor to miss any class time.
-Because the learning in this must be obtained from the instructor to miss any class time.
-Because the learning in this course is mutual and relational, instructors and students are asked to be self-reflective, respectful in posing questions, and open and honest when giving and receiving feedback with each other.
+Students who plan to enrol in this course should note that there is a MANDATORY full-day field trip to the Mohawk Institute, Woodland Cultural Centre and Grand River United Church on Monday, October 17, 2016 (approximately 8am-5pm).
+Students who are unable to this trip CANNOT attend REGISTER for this course.
+Because the learning in this course is mutual and relational, instructors and students are asked to be selfreflective, respectful in posing questions, and open and honest when giving and receiving feedback with each other.
 Please note also that it is difficult to be present to each other if we are checking personal electronic messages; for this reason, we will only use our electronic devices during class time for class-related work.
-Because the learning in this class is deliberately integrative, ontime completion of all reading & writing assignments is also required.
+Because the learning in this class is deliberately integrative, on-time completion of all reading & writing assignments is also required.